 Our Board is divided into three classes, with members of each class holding office for staggered three-year terms.
-There are currently two Class I directors, whose terms expire at the 2022 Annual Meeting of Stockholders; three Class II directors, whose terms expire at the 2023 Annual Meeting of Stockholders; and two Class III directors, who are up for election for a term expiring at the 2024 Annual Meeting of Stockholders (in all cases until their successors have been elected and qualified or until the earlier of their resignation or removal).
+There are currently two Class I directors, whose terms expire at the 2025 Annual Meeting of Stockholders; three Class II directors, who are up for election at this meeting for a term expiring at the 2026 Annual Meeting of Stockholders; and two Class III directors, whose terms expire at the 2024 Annual Meeting of Stockholders.

-Biographical and other information regarding our director nominees and directors continuing in office, including the primary skills and experience considered by our Nominating and Corporate Governance Committee (the "Nominating Committee") in determining to recommend them as directors, is set forth below.
+Biographical and other information regarding our director nominees and directors continuing in office, including the primary skills and experiences considered by our Nominating and Corporate Governance Committee (the "Nominating Committee") in determining to recommend them as nominees, is set forth below.

-Age Name Class (as of April 30) Position Andrew Robbins Class III 45 Chief Executive Officer, President and Director Chris Cain, Ph.D.(2) Class II 37 Independent Director Karen Ferrante, M.D.(2)(3) Class I 63 Independent Director Peter Harwin(1)(3) Class III 35 Chairman and Independent Director Arlene M. Morris(1)(2) Class II 69 Independent Director Matthew E. Ros(1)(3) Class I 54 Independent Director Todd Shegog(1)(3) Class II 56 Independent Director
+Age Name Class (as of April 25) Position Andrew Robbins Class III 47 Chief Executive Officer, President and Director Chris Cain, Ph.D.
+(2)(4) Class II 39 Independent Director Karen Ferrante, M.D.
+(3)(4) Class I 65 Independent Director Peter Harwin $^{(3)(4)}$ Class III 37 Independent Chairman and Director Arlene M. Morris (1)(2) Class II 71 Independent Director Matthew E. $Ros^{(1)(3)}$ Class I 56 Independent Director Todd Shegog (1)(2) Class II 58 Independent Director

-- (1) Member of the Audit Committee
+(1) Member of the Audit Committee

-- (2) Member of the Compensation Committee
+(2) Member of the Compensation Committee

-- (3) Member of the Nominating Committee
+(3) Member of the Nominating Committee

+(4) Member of the Science & Technology Committee (the "Science Committee")